Elective Classes and Activities

 Leadership, Advocacy and Civics

-De Anza College student Chris Gianola joins Hope Services's Board!
+De Anza College student Chris Gianola joins Hope Services’ Board!

 This is the first time a student has ever been chosen as a Hope board member!
 Chris stands out in her role as a spokesperson and clients' rights advocate for individuals with disabilities.
-She is active in fighting for disability rights in sacramento, openly shares her own challenges as a person with a disability who works, enjoys attending classes, and has been married for 25 years!
+She is active in fighting for disability rights in Sacramento, openly shares her own challenges as a person with a disability who works, enjoys attending De Anza College classes, and has been married for 25 years!
 She is also a very active member of the Cambrian Kiwanis Club and believes in the importance of community service and civic responsibility.
 Chris enjoys helping others so that they can personally reach their own goals and dreams.
-She considers herself a lifelong learner and is a student enrolled in the De Anza College program at hope.
+She considers herself a lifelong learner and is writing a book chronicling her life story.

 Leadership Graduation 2012